mindi-kessenich/mindi-kessenich.github.io/_drafts/spec-home-journey.md

 ---
 Spec Home Journey

-SPEC.U.LATIVE: of, relating to, or being a financial speculation
+SPEC.U.LATIVE: of, relating to, or being a financial speculation.

 A spec home is a speculative venture for the builder (or in many